How To Talk Comedy Writer – New Update

 Rabbit hole – a fact you check on the Internet and that’s the rest of the morning gone.
 [John Finnemore]

 Joke Impression – a line that sounds like a joke, and has the rhythms of a joke, but isn’t actually a joke.
-Also known as ‘hit and run,’ ‘joke-like substance’ or ‘Jokoid’ [John Vorhaus, from his very good primer ‘The Comic Toolbox’].
+Also known as Hit And Run, Joke-Like Substance or Jokoid [John Vorhaus, from his very good primer ‘The Comic Toolbox’].
 A joke impression has its uses.
 When you are thundering down a first draft, and are more concerned about the overall structure than individual jokes, you can slot in a few joke impressions at spots in the script where a good joke is hard, in the full knowledge you can come back later and fix them.
 I’ve been told of a more aggressive use for them too.
-I was told that when Jim Davidson knows one of his writers will be in the audience, he picks out one joke which is clearly a dud, a joke impression, and tells the writer he’s going to deliver it anyway and make the audience laugh – even though it doesn’t make any sense.
+The story is that when Jim Davidson knows one of his writers will be in the audience, he picks out one joke which is clearly a dud, a joke impression, and tells the writer he’s going to deliver it anyway and make the audience laugh – even though it doesn’t make any sense.
 The subtext: Jim is saying “I’m the one who brings the magic, not you.”

 On The Nose – very widely used, this one.
 A line which is on the nose is just too clumsily obvious, too direct, and lacks subtext.